AnonymousAuthorRepo/EasyCrash/S1_crash_and_restart_tests/README.md

   User can launch a crash test by execute `sh run.sh /path/to/application` or a number of crash tests simultaneously by execute `sh screen_run`.
 To change the number of crash tests and the application use in crash tests, user can modify screen.sh.

 Step 2: Collect crash tests result.
   The Intel PIN can cause 30x to 2000x slow down.
 It may take a while to finish crash tests.
-Once the crash tests finished, user can execute `python gether_result.py` to collect crash tests result and execute 'auto_recompute' to resume the application based on crash tests result.
+Once the crash tests finished, user can execute `python gether_result.py` to collect crash tests result and execute `sh autorecompute.sh` to resume the application based on crash tests result.
 The data inconsistent rate of candicactes of critical data objects and application recomputability can be found in file "result_pid#.txt"

 TIPS:
 1. The intermediate result between step 1 and step 2 can achieve few GB or even more since NVCT dump the values from simulated main memory and simulated cache.